hughperkins/FindCUDA/README.md

 working on it :-)  This repo might evolve appropriately as a function of this, or disappear eventually, as and when upstream is fixed, and a new version of cmake is available

+## Where can I find out more about FindCUDA?

+The documentation for FindCUDA is at https://cmake.org/cmake/help/v3.0/module/FindCUDA.html  The author of the uncustomized FindCUDA module is James Bigler.